subgiu/LRU-cache/README.md

 # LRU (Least Recently Used) Cache

 **A cache that returns the most recent element used and evicts the least recent according to a capacity.**
-**All operations must be very fast, because it will be used every time, running in a time complexity: O(1).**
+**All operations must be very fast, because it will be used every time, running in a time complexity: O(1).
+It Shows a Java implementation.**

 It would be used in a web browser history scenario for example.